Shainah Joseph

-Shainah Joseph (born 15 May 1995) is a Canadian female volleyball player who currently plays for the Orlando Valkyries of the Pro Volleyball Federation.
+Shainah Joseph (born 15 May 1995) is a Canadian female volleyball player who currently plays for the FC Porto of the Portuguese Volleyball Federation.
 She is a member of the Canada women's national volleyball team and competed at the 2023 FIVB Volleyball Women's Olympic Qualification Tournaments.

 Early life and education

 Joseph was born 15 May 1995 and grew up in Ottawa.
 After graduating from École secondaire catholique Franco-Cité, she attended the University of Florida, where she majored in telecommunications.

 College career

 While studying at the University of Florida, Joseph played for the school's volleyball team.
 In 2017, she was named an All-SEC player, as well as to the American Volleyball Coaches Association All-America Second Team and VolleyballMag.com All-America Second Team.

 Club career

 Joseph has played for VC Maritza in Bulgaria (2017–18), Top Speed in Taipei (18–19), Sta.
-Lucia Lady Realtors in the Philippines (2019–20), Ageo Medics in Japan (2020–21), Vandœuvre Nancy Volley-Ball in France (2021–22), and Marcq-en-Barœul Volley Club in France (2022–23).
+Lucia Lady Realtors in the Philippines (2019–20), Ageo Medics in Japan (2020–21), Vandœuvre Nancy Volley-Ball in France (2021–22), and Volley Club Marcq-en-Barœul in France (2022–23).
 Beginning in 2023, she played for the Orlando Valkyries in the United States.